KriticaGoel/LLD_JAVA/Theory/Details/LLD/JavaCoreConcepts/Semaphore.md

 > Semaphore is a variable or abstract data type used to control access to a common resource by multiple threads and avoid critical section problems in a concurrent system such as a multitasking operating system.
 The main attribute of a semaphore is how many thread does it control.
 If a semaphore handles just one thread, it is effectively similar to a mutex.

-1. It Can be used to restrict the number of users to a particular resource or group of resources.
+1. It Can be used to restrict the number of users to a particular resource or group of Theory.resources.
 2. Unlike the lock that allows **one number of users** to a resource.
 Semaphore can restrict **any number of users** to a resource.

 #### Difference between Semaphore and Lock